 The answer is one of simple common sense.
 The lords who acted as patrons of the acting companies that would be using these theaters to make a living for themselves knew that they could not be seen, whether by the public, by the City officials, by the clergy, even by some other members of the Privy Council, to be as heavily involved in the creation of these theaters as they must have been.
 They could not be seen to be acting either singly or in unholy concert with each other, with their actors, or with the entrepreneurs who built the theaters.
 They certainly understood this, and so did their clients.

 Why such caution?
 First, because the Crown had to maintain peace as best it could with both the Church and the City and because both of these authorities detested and feared the Stage, as the record clearly shows.
 And by the Church we mean not the Church alone, but the Anglican Establishment, of which the Church was only a part.
-Some members of the theater project were also leaders in this movement, so that if there were to be a showdown with the newborn Anglican Establishment, the theater project, and its patrons, were bound to be the losers.
+Some members of the theater project were also leaders in this movement, so that if there were to be a showdown with the newborn Establishment, the theater project, and its patrons, were bound to be the losers.

-In a small community like the government at Whitehall there were bound to be many conflicts of interest.
+In a small community like the government at Whitehall there were many such conflicts of interest.
 So long as the councillors who patronized acting companies maintained a hands-off attitude, so long as they seemed to be involved only to the degree that they made sure that the men who wore their livery behaved themselves, they could be seen by the City and the Church as simply doing their duty.
 In short, it was a simply a case of the less said the better, all around, from the Queen on down.

 So who were these patrons?
 From the beginning the strongest mover would surely have been the Earl of Sussex, Thomas Ratcliffe, whose position as Lord Chamberlain of the Household put him officially in charge of the Court Stage.
-In 1572 when he took office, it was not the Lord Chamberlain, but Robert Dudley, Earl of Leicester, who, was running the Court Stage, as he had from the beginning of Elizabeth’s reign (with perhaps to a lesser extent, Cecil’s crony, Sir William Brooke, Lord Cobham).
+In 1572 when he took office, it was not the Lord Chamberlain, but Robert Dudley, Earl of Leicester, who, was running the Court Stage, as he had from the beginning of Elizabeth’s reign (with perhaps to a lesser extent, William Cecil’s crony, Sir William Brooke, Lord Cobham).
 Before Sussex could do anything with the Court Stage he had to get it away from Leicester.
-Since the Queen was happy with things the way they were, this would have to be done carefully and by degrees.
+Since the Queen was happy with things the way they were, this had to be done carefully and by degrees.

 By 1576, Sussex was already pushing for a marriage between Elizabeth and the French Prince.
 Once negotiations began, the right atmosphere would have to be provided by the Lord Chamberlain.
 Sophisticated entertainment would be a necessity for the process of wooing both Elizabeth and the French into an alliance that, Sussex believed, would diminish the threat of war with Spain.
 The French Court was used to sophisticated plays.
 Such plays would have to be provided and the acting companies would need places to rehearse and test their plays with real audiences.
 This at any rate would have been the argument as presented to the Queen.
 And, although Leicester was dead set again the French marriage, he had his own reasons for seeing a commercial stage established in London, if only to benefit the company that wore his livery.
 If somehow Leicester’s Men got elbowed out of the use of a yearround theater space in London, they might not need his services any longer.
 So whether or not he cared a fig for drama, Leicester had to show support for the Stage for political reasons.

 There were others, but these four men were the primary patrons of the companies that played at Court prior to the opening of the commercial theaters.
-With the addition of Sir Francis Walsingham in 1583, and all five of them would continue to be closely involved with the Court Stage until they died or until 1604 when King James I finally took the beleaguered Stage under his wing.
+With the addition of Sir Francis Walsingham in 1583, all five of them would continue to be closely involved with the Court Stage until they died or until 1604 when King James I finally took the beleaguered Stage under his wing.

 The all-important playbook

 What is needed to create a thriving theater?
 A theater needs four things: 1) a place to perform, 2) a dependable audience, 3) good actors and 4) good plays.
-No matter how strong may be three, if one of these is missing there can be no theater.
+No matter how strong each may be, if one is missing there can be no theater.
 We can see how the London audience was ready for a yearround theater.
 The coalition of patrons, actors, and tradesmen that created the theaters had probably had their eye on both theater locations for the very reason of their audience proximity.
 They had the actors, both the children who entertained the Court and the adults who entertained the public, and who may have been amateurs but who were certainly ready to turn professional as soon as possible.

 But what about the fourth item, the plays?
 Ay, there’s the rub, for we know almost nothing about these early plays or who was writing them.
 We have several titles, but only one manuscript, supposedly written by one of the actors in Leicester’s Men.
 Surely this would have been the sticking point, for until you have professional actors you’re not going to have professional playwrights.
-And in fact, professional playwrights, that is, individuals who can hope to actually live on their writing, would not be appearing for 20 years, not until the mid-1590s.
+And in fact, professional playwrights, that is, individuals who can hope to actually live on their writing, would not be appearing for another 20 years, not until the mid-1590s.

 By breaking with his wife and her family upon his arrival and moving to a location in Broad Street, not far from the theater inns on Bishopsgate and Burbage’s Theater at Norton Folgate, Oxford freed himself for the kind of writing that both these theaters were going to need.
 As for issues of authorship, such problems were probably never even considered.
 For decades, no one but the actors was the slightest bit interested in who wrote the plays.

 What I am attempting to show is that the question of who wrote the Shakespeare canon is only a part of a much bigger mystery, one that encompasses every factor involved in the creation of the London Stage (and, beyond that, the Fourth Estate of our modern democratic form of government).
-Our ignorance of the truth about Shakespeare is due, not only to the nature of the author who used that name, but to the nature of the world in which he wrote, from its beginning in the early 1570s up to and through the 1590s, and well into the 17th century, long past the great playwright’s death.
+Our ignorance of the truth about Shakespeare is due, not only to the nature of the author who used that name, but to the nature of the world in which he wrote, from its beginning in the early 1570s up to and through the 1590s, and well into the 17th century, long past his death.

 How on earth did this happen?
 Let’s find out.